brian-chau/wsl_setup/README.md

     5. Better C++ Syntax
     6. Clang Format by xaver
 5. Close VSCode
+6. Install Clang Format with `sudo apt install clang-format cmake`
-6. Type `code .` in the terminal to restart it.
+7. Type `code .` in the terminal to restart it.
-7. Press Ctrl+Shift+X again to open the "Extensions" window.
+8. Press Ctrl+Shift+X again to open the "Extensions" window.
-8. If any of the above extensions say "Install in WSL: Ubuntu-20.04", then click that button.
+9. If any of the above extensions say "Install in WSL: Ubuntu-22.04", then click that button.
-9. Configure editor settings
+10. Configure editor settings
     1. Click the gear icon in the lower left corner.
     2. Click Settings.
     3. In the search bar, type "minimap" and uncheck "Editor > Minimap: Enabled" where the checkbox says "Controls whether the minimap is shown"
     4. In the search bar, type "Trim Trailing Whitespace" and check the box for "Files: Trim Trailing Whitespace"
     5. In the search bar, type "Detect Indentation" and uncheck the box for "Editor: Detect Indentation"
     6. In the search bar, type "Format On Save" and check the box for "Editor: Format On Save"
-    7. In the search box, type `C_Cpp.clang_format_fallbackStyle`
+    7. In the search bar, type `C_Cpp.clang_format_fallbackStyle`
         1. In the field that appears, change `Visual Studio` to `{ BasedOnStyle: Google, IndentWidth: 4 }`
+    8. In the search bar, type "Clang-format: Executable".
+        1. In the WSL terminal, type `which clang-format`
+        2. Copy that path and paste it into the field.
+    9. In the search bar, type "Default Formatter" and select from the dropdown menu `C/C++`.
-10. Set the key bindings to build and clean the solution.
+11. Set the key bindings to build and clean the solution.
     1. Press Ctrl+K Ctrl+S
     2. In the keybindings search box, type "makefile: build clean the target ALL"
         1. Double-click the keybinding and replace it with Ctrl+Shift+B.